These applications use or expose RO-Crates to describe Data, Datasets and Workflows:

 - ONI indexer

-Modern PARADISEC demonstrates the use of RO-Crate to describe the collections and items and store those items within an OCFL system.
-The demonstrator includes an elastic search service and a webserver but the key feature is that the it keeps working with only the filesystem and a webserver.
+Modern PARADISEC demonstrates the use of RO-Crate to describe the collections and items.
+The demonstrator includes an elastic search service and a webserver but the key feature is that it keeps working with only the filesystem and a webserver.

 The UTS Data Repository UTS Research Data Repository is a searchable portal for discovering and accessing public datasets by UTS researchers.
 Datasets are described with RO-Crates and published either through the University’s institutional research data management system or direct import from research storage devices for very large datasets.